When a Woman Ascends the Stairs: Plot

 After Keiko returns to her bar to work, a man she briefly entertains proposes marriage to her.
 When he turns out to be a fraud, she sets her sights on Fujisaki, a businessman interested in her.
-While promising to give her money after having sex with her, he tells her he has been transferred to Osaka for work and can not abandon his family.
-Keiko is given a stern lecture by Komatsu, who loves Keiko but has made no previous attempt to express this due to his respect for her reverence for her dead husband and her resolve not to have sex with other men.
-He asks Keiko to marry him and open a new bar together.
-However, she declines, saying that a marriage like this could not work since "they know each other too well", and though she can't bring herself to say it, loves the married Fujisaki.
+Heartbroken over the fact that she got frauded, she gets drunk and when Fujisaki takes her to her apartment to sober up, he then pulls her onto the bed loudly claiming that he loves her and forces himself on her.
+The following morning, Keiko is laying wistfully on the bed, crying about her dead husband, she opens up to Fujisaki, believing that the sexual encounter to have changed their dynamic, she tells him she loves him.
+Feeling uncomfortable, he says he loves her too but then tells her he has been transferred to Osaka for work and can not abandon his family.
+As he leaves her apartment, Komatsu shows up through the open door just as Keiko is about to emotionally breakdown.
+Keiko is given a stern lecture by Komatsu, who claims he loves Keiko but has made no previous attempt to express this due to his respect for her reverence for her dead husband and her resolve not to have sex with other men.
+After berating her for losing her purity he slaps her when she defends herself.
+He then grabs Keiko's shoulders, pushing her close to him, loudly exclaiming that he loves her and asks her to marry him and open a new bar together.
+However, she is distraught and declines, saying that a marriage like this could not work since "they know each other too well".
 Still in love with Keiko, Komatsu quits the bar after she refuses his marriage proposal.
 Keiko returns again to work, ascending the stairs, pretending to be happy.